meshy/meshy.github.com/_posts/2017-06-23-bullet-journal-tips.markdown

 little over a year ago.

 A few days ago, I was asked if I knew a good introduction guide.
 I don't really.
-Rather than disappoint, I typed up some quick tips.
-As if to prove that there's no rest for the wicked, I was encouraged to [write them down publicly][write-more].
+Rather than disappoint, I typed up some quick tips, and I was encouraged to [write them down publicly][write-more].
 The particulars of the process are already covered very well elsewhere, so, in lieu of anything coherent, here're a few disjointed thoughts on the subject.

 To start with, you can't go wrong with the "[How to Bullet Journal][how-to]" video (~4 mins) from the project's main home page.
 It's a short video